-TDP’s masterclass programme for dancers and graduate dance students: 3 days, 8 intensive classes with outstanding international artists.
+TDP’s masterclass programme for dancers and graduate dance students, sponsored by Dance Ireland: three days, eight intensive classes with outstanding international artists.
 Book your classes in advance, they are truly limited and we hit the roof last year !

 10.00 - 12.30